underscoreio/essential-scala/src/pages/implicits/implicit-parameters.md

 res2: String = <span>John &lt;john@example.com&gt;</span>
 ~~~

 or we can omit implicit parameters.
-The compiler searches for **implicit values** of the correct type it can use to fill in the missing arguments.
-For example we can declare an implicit value like so:
+If we omit implicit parameters, the compiler searches for implicit values of the correct type it can use to fill in the missing arguments.
+We have already learned about implicit values, but let's see a quick example to refresh our memory.
+First we define an implicit value.

 ~~~ scala
 implicit object ApproximationWriter extends HtmlWriter[Int] {